songster-sa/aws-developer-associate-notes/readme.md

 - **cross account access** can be configured to give user of 1 account access to stuff of another account
 - not for code commit
 - --dry-run - to check if you have permissions without making any request - UnauthorisedOperation
+- there are only 2 access types
+    - programatic access - for usual CLI, SDK, application access
+    - management console access

 ## Amazon Cognito - web identity federation
 - used for larger companies